oneapi-src/oneDNN/tests/benchdnn/doc/driver_brgemm.md

             The format is: KEY:VALUE[+KEY:VALUE[...]] following post-ops
             notation.
 STRING may have `,` to iterate over multiple attribute settings.
 Refer to internal brgemm headers for more details.
- - `--attr-oscale=STRING` -- output scale primitive attribute.
-No oscale is set by default.
-Refer to [attributes](knobs_attr.md) for details.
  - `--attr-zero-points=STRING` -- zero points primitive attribute.
 No zero
             points are set by default.
 Refer to [attributes](knobs_attr.md) for details.